-Our Manager, Directors and Officers will devote such time as they, in their sole discretion, deem necessary or appropriate to carry out our operations.
-Our Manager, Directors and Officers, directly and indirectly, are involved in other businesses and endeavors and are under no obligation to devote their full-time efforts to our business.
-Our Board believes, however, that each Manager, Director, and Officer will have sufficient time to perform its current duties.
-Nonetheless, there may exist certain conflicts of interest in the allocation of resources by the Manager, Directors and Officers, between our activities and other related or unrelated activities of the Manager, Directors and executive Officers, and their respective affiliated entities.
+Directors will devote such time as they, in their sole discretion, deem necessary or appropriate to carry out their duties.
+Directors and Officers, directly and indirectly, are involved in other businesses and endeavors.
+Our Board believes, however, that each Director, and Officer will have sufficient time to perform his or her current duties.

+Nonetheless, there may exist certain conflicts of interest in the allocation of resources by the Manager, Directors, and Officers, between our activities and other related or unrelated activities of the Manager, Directors, and executive Officers, and their respective affiliated entities.